A “Figgy” Fall Salad

 Serves 4 as a side salad

-Prep Time 5 minutes
+Prep: 5 minutes

-Cook Time 5 minutes
+Cook: 5 minutes

-Total Time 10 minutes
+Total: 10 minutes

-Yield 4 servings
+Servings: 4 servings

 Ingredients

-• 1/2 cup unsalted almonds roughly chopped
+• 1/2 cup unsalted almonds, roughly chopped

 • 2 tablespoons fruity olive oil